-Some standard requirements under insurance policies are:
+Some standard requirements under insurance policies include:

-1. Provide full and accurate information Your LALC must answer all questions in the insurance policy application honestly and accurately.
+providing full and accurate information

+Your LALC must answer all questions in the insurance policy application honestly and accurately.
 If you are not sure about a question, discuss this with your insurance company or insurance broker.
 If you give the insurance company the wrong information or fail to give information that is required, the insurance company may not be required to pay your insurance claims.

-There are also provisions in most insurance policies that allow the insurance company to end the policy if the information your LALC has provided is deliberately incorrect.
-2. Keep your insurance up to date It's just as important, particularly when your LALC renews its policy, to tell your insurer if your circumstances have changed (for example, if you renovate a LALC owned property).
-3. Notify of an incident Some insurance companies may require your LALC to notify them of an event, circumstance or incident that may give rise to a claim within a certain time period.
+Never give the insurance company information that is deliberately incorrect or incomplete.

+keeping your insurance up to date

+It's just as important, particularly when your LALC renews its policy, to tell your insurer if your circumstances have changed (for example, if you renovate a LALC owned property), or if anything you previously told the insurer has changed.

+notifying of an incident

+Some insurance companies may require your LALC to notify them of an event, circumstance or incident that may give rise to a claim within a certain time period.

 Make sure your LALC knows what the policy requires you to do if there is an incident, and how to make a claim on your insurance.

 If you purchased the insurance policy through an insurance broker, they can assist your LALC with the notification process.

+Always make sure you get a copy of any insurance policy you buy, and keep it in a safe place that's easy to find.